 The Cincinnati Center for Eosinophilic Disorders (CCED) is a leader in research for these often-misunderstood conditions.
 Our research spans all stages of therapeutic development.

 Stages of Therapeutic Development (*Level of CCED Involvement)

 Basic research leads to new discoveries essential for developing novel, viable therapeutics to treat human disease.
-For instance, a new therapeutic strategy for the treatment of EoE, blocking interleukin-13 (IL-13) signaling, is now in a phase II clinical trial.
-The current anti-IL-13 antibody-based drugs being tested by biopharmaceutical companies, such as Novartis QAX576 and Receptos RPC4046, can be attributed to the research discoveries made at the CCED over the past decade.
+For instance, a new therapeutic strategy for the treatment of EoE, Dupilumab, that blocks interleukin-13 (IL-13) signaling is now under Priority Review by the FDA.
+The current anti-IL-13 antibody-based drugs being tested by biopharmaceutical companies, such as Novartis QAX576 and Celgene Corporation Cendakimab (formerly called RPC4046) and Sanofi and Regeneron Pharmaceuticals, Inc. Dupilumab, can be attributed to the research discoveries made at the CCED over the past decade.